-Tammy is a mother, a nonprofit leader, educator, community advocate, small-business owner, and former corporate executive who has lived, worked, and raised her son in Irvine for the past two decades.
-She was elected to City Council in November 2020 in a historic win, beating out 13 other candidates to take first place.
+Tammy is a mother, a nonprofit leader, educator, community advocate, small-business owner, and former corporate executive who has lived, worked, and raised her son in Orange County for the past two decades.
+She was elected to the Irvine City Council in November 2020 in a historic win, beating out 13 other candidates to take first place.
 She won her seat with more than 43,700 votes, the highest vote count for any City Council candidate in the City’s history.

-Born in Korea, Tammy’s family immigrated to America as an infant.
-As the first in her family to go to college, Tammy went on to a successful career as a business executive in Fortune 500 and venture-backed technology start-ups resolving highly complex business and management issues managing multi-national teams.
+Born in Korea, Tammy’s family immigrated to America as an infant and went on to a successful career as a business executive in Fortune 500 and venture-backed technology start-ups resolving highly complex business and management issues managing multinational teams.

-Tammy is a well-respected civic and community leader who has served as Finance Commissioner for the City of Irvine, Chair of the Language Access Committee for the Orange County Registrar of Voters, a member of the City of Irvine Complete Count Committee for the 2020 Census, and on the Steering Committee for the Irvine Global Village Festival.
+Tammy is a well-respected civic and community leader who has served as Chair of the Language Access Committee for the Orange County Registrar of Voters, Orange County Complete Count Committee for the 2020 Census, and on the Steering Committee for the Irvine Global Village Festival.

-Tammy currently represents the City of Irvine on the boards of the Southern California Association of Governments, Irvine Community Land Trust, Orange County Public Libraries, and the Orange County Mosquito and Vector Control, where she is part of the Policy & Personnel Committee.
-She also serves on the Board of Irvine’s Green Ribbon Committee and Irvine Child Care Project, and is on the liaison committee for Irvine Unified School District.
+Tammy currently is on the boards of the Southern California Association of Governments (SCAG), Orange County Council of Governments (OCCOG), Irvine Community Land Trust, Orange County Public Libraries, Orange County Mosquito and Vector Control, where she is chair of the Policy & Personnel Committee, League of California Cities, Orange County Division Board of Directors as the Large City Representative, the Orange County Power Authority, Cities Advisory Committee, and Orange County Fire Authority(rev. 02-17-2023)